 of customers surveyed highly value integrations

-Enterprise integration is quickly gaining ground, with organisations around the world incorporating the strategy to optimise efficiencies and transform their businesses.
+Enterprise integration is quickly gaining ground, with organizations around the world incorporating the strategy to optimize efficiencies and transform their businesses.
 For example, Endress + Hauser – an industrial machinery and components company in Germany – increased project speed and reduced costs by greater than 5X, by using cloud-based data and enterprise integration solutions.

 Types of integration

-There are a number of types of enterprise integration that connect critical systems and applications across all lines of business within an organisation and drive benefits.
+There are a number of types of enterprise integration that connect critical systems and applications across all lines of business within an organization and drive benefits.

-- Application integration: With application integration, processes and data can be optimised, integrated, and shared between separate software applications in real-time to deliver improved insights, visibility, and productivity across the organisation.
+- Application integration: With application integration, processes and data can be optimized, integrated, and shared between separate software applications in real-time to deliver improved insights, visibility, and productivity across the organization.

 - Data integration: With data integration, information – or data – is discovered, retrieved, and compiled from disparate sources into a structured and unified view.

-- Process integration: With process integration, workflows and processes that span multiple applications and systems can be optimised and orchestrated to transform operations and drive efficiency.
+- Process integration: With process integration, workflows and processes that span multiple applications and systems can be optimized and orchestrated to transform operations and drive efficiency.